Print

 Not only do mental health services support your employees, they also make business sense.
 New research from the National Safety Council and the University of Chicago found employers see 4 times ROI for every dollar they spend on mental health treatment.

 Talkspace can help you fortify your employee wellness program with mental health services that address employees’ challenges and allow you to realize your business goals.
+Explore the positive impact of investing in your employees with our mental health benefits ROI calculator.

 Sources: